 4. On Data Sharing and Reproduction

 If an individual or an institution wishes to share any data, findings or analyses contained in a publication in the Review, they must give proper credit to the original article/s.

 Author/s published in the Review, who wish to reproduce their work in other journals, conference volumes, books, etc., must send an email to email@example.com seeking permission to reproduce their article.
 On receiving the permission to do so, the author/s must give attribution to the original article in the first footnote using the recommended citation.

 Simultaneous submission of the same article in more than one journal is unethical and discouraged.

-The copyright of intellectual property rests with the authors, and not with the journal, for both the freely available online edition and the priced offline edition.
+The copyright of intellectual property rests with the authors, and not with the Review, for both the open access online edition and the priced offline edition.

 Corrections are accepted within the first week of the online publication of the article.
 The Review does not accept corrections once the issue is closed and has gone to print.

 The Review invites scholarly discussions and comments on the articles published.
 These may be sent to the Editor at firstname.lastname@example.org.
 The decision to publish a comment or response rests with the Editor.